Rate Shopping Without Hurting Your Credit Score

 • All rate shopping should be concentrated within two to three days to minimize the effect of daily market-driven rate fluctuations

-• A single hard inquiry typically reduces a FICO score by approximately three to five points, and the impact diminishes after 12 months
+• A single hard inquiry typically reduces a FICO score by fewer than five points for most consumers, though the impact varies based on the individual's credit profile and history, per FICO's published scoring guidance., and the impact diminishes after 12 months

 How It Works